Fan Fic / The Queen Who Fell To Earth

 - Loads and Loads of Characters: just like in both source canons.

 - N.G.O.
-Superpower: the Weyrs begin to become this early, as they manage to gain autonomy from the governments, although future snippets state the Weyrs will actually become an independent nation.
+Superpower: Dragonkind begin to become this early, as they manage to gain autonomy from the various governments, although future snippets state the Weyrs will actually become an independent nation.

-- Reality Ensues: something Harry is quite aware of as time passes, as everything dragons can offer (new power sources, among other things) has the potential of offsetting the world's balance of power.
+- Reality Ensues: something Harry is quite aware of as time passes, as everything dragons can offer (such a new, clean power source) will offset the world's balance of power.

-- Rogue Agent: when the Chinese government orders agent Jin Tan Mu to remain at the Athens embassy and stop investigating the Weyr (as they have been making a deal with Harry to benefit from dragons' abilities), he decides to go rogue and hire mercenaries to attack Campbeltown Weyr.
+- Rogue Agent: when the Chinese government orders agent Jin Tan Mu to remain at the Athens embassy and stop investigating the Weyr (as they have been dealing with Harry to benefit from dragons' abilities), he decides to go rogue and hire mercenaries to attack Campbeltown Weyr.
+He dies when the ship that carries him and the mercenaries he hired is grabbed by dragons and dropped from a great height.

 - Took a Level in Badass: Harry.
 All other Dragon Riders.

-- Uplifted Animal: Dragons arenít just animals ó they are sentient.
-Since much of the Wizarding World's economy is based on dragon products, they refuse to acknowledge this.
+- Uplifted Animal: Dragons aren't just animals — they are sentient.
+Since much of the Wizarding World's economy is based on dragon products, they initially refuse to acknowledge this.